gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I’m watching <a href="https://twitter.com/SchauDustin?ref_src=twsrc%5Etfw">@SchauDustin</a> talk about how <a href="https://twitter.com/gatsbyjs?ref_src=twsrc%5Etfw">@gatsbyjs</a> handles things like static rendering  and all the complex scaling problems using it eliminates.<br><br>He‘s effectively gone full <a href="https://twitter.com/MarieKondo?ref_src=twsrc%5Etfw">@MarieKondo</a> on building apps: “Does horizontally scaling servers spark joy?
 Why are you still doing it?” <a href="https://t.co/uRFXWLsLvZ">pic.twitter.com/uRFXWLsLvZ</a></p>&mdash; Jason Lengstorf (@jlengstorf) <a href="https://twitter.com/jlengstorf/status/1090659696233463808?ref_src=twsrc%5Etfw">January 30, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 To begin describing why build-time SSR is so appealing, let's first take a look at what a deploy and release looks like if we don't require a server.
-What does a typical initial, set-up entail for deploying static content (which Gatsby produces)?
+What's required for a typical set-up for deploying static content (which Gatsby produces)?
 It looks something like:

 - Creating a [Content Delivery Network](https://developer.mozilla.org/en-US/docs/Glossary/CDN) to route your content _as close as possible_ to where your users are requesting it
   - This is often called "on the edge" and Gatsby can and should be deployed on the edge--[it reduces latency and improves page-load times](https://www.cloudflare.com/learning/cdn/glossary/edge-server/)